 Is the produce organic?

-We are not certified organic, but we follow organic growing methods and work towards ensuring the long-term sustainability of the farm through the use of cover crops, regular crop rotations, and other techniques that promote the health of the soil and the land.
+We are not certified organic, but we follow organic growing methods.
+Please see our Farming Practices page for more information.
 Our farmer is happy to answer any questions about our growing, harvesting, and livestock management practices.
 Direct inquiries to firstname.lastname@example.org

-The amount of produce in your CSA share will vary over the course of the six-month season.
-Our aim is to provide an average of approximately $35 (for big shares) or $20 (for small shares) worth of produce per week were you to shop for similar organically-grown produce at farm stands or health food stores.
-If you comparison shop week to week, you’ll find that the actual market value of the produce in your share is often much higher than that, particularly if you make full use of u-pick opportunities.
-In 2017, the total value of a big share was over $1,000 – a 30% savings!
-See the list of what we grow.
+The amount of produce in your CSA share will vary over the course of the season.
+Our aim is to provide at least $39 (for big shares) or $23.50 (for small shares) worth of produce per week were you to shop for similar organically-grown produce at farm stands or health food stores.
+If you comparison shop week to week, you’ll find that the actual market value of the produce in your share is much higher than that, particularly if you make full use of u-pick opportunities.

 What if I can’t pick up my share?

 We encourage you to send a friend to pick up your share if you will be away a certain week.
 Otherwise you may choose to reschedule your pickup at least 48 hours in advance.
 Please see our Members page for more information.